Judge Rules That Beaten Hooters Waitress Entitled to Unemployment Benefits

 For the full story, click here.

-2 Responses to “Judge Rules That Beaten Hooters Waitress Entitled to Unemployment Benefits”
+2 thoughts on “Judge Rules That Beaten Hooters Waitress Entitled to Unemployment Benefits”

 If we accept sexist definitions of what constitutes “bona fide occupational qualifications” then isn’t this itself against the law?
 How is the formation and enforcement of the original definition not a violation of a woman’s right to hold a job without regard to gender based discrimination?